zan-kusterle/Liquio/README.md

 ## Possible uses

+### Claim verification
-  * Claim verification (Global warming is caused by human activity)
+  * Global warming is caused by human activity
+  * 9/11 Attacks Were an Inside Job

+### Quantity estimation
+  * Sea Level Rise Since Year 1900 in Centimeters
+  * Median Tax Rate in the USA
+  * Additional Tax Revenue in USD If Recreational Cannabis Becomes Legal in California

+### Opinions
-  * Opinions (We should implement universal basic income)
+  * We should implement universal basic income

+### Predictions
-  * Predictions (Year when we will have artificial general intelligence)
+  * Year when we will have artificial general intelligence

 ## Trust metrics